 In total, the home cost around $20,000 to build.

-The final container home we are going to take a tour of is this tiny double-decker home built by Seth from Nelson Tiny Houses.
+The final home we are going to take a tour of is this tiny double-decker home built by Seth from Nelson Tiny Houses.
 It’s technically not a container house at all, as it’s build with wood, but it has many shared design themes with a container house so we thought we should include it.
 It certainly does look like a container home!

-The home was built in two stages.
-First, the base shipping container was placed on the foundation block and converted onsite.
-During this time, the upper deck was being fabricated offsite.
+Much of the home was fabricated offsite.
 One of the advantages of constructing with shipping containers is having options on where to convert vour shipping container home.
 In certain situations, having the ability to actually convert it at one location and then deliver the finished product to the land would be a huge benefit.

-Notice that the upper shipping container opens out onto a huge 400 square foot deck.
+The upper level of the home opens out onto a huge 400 square foot deck.
 The deck also has a waterproof 400 square foot outdoor space beneath it.

-So, in total, using just two shipping containers, this home provides over 1,000 square foot of usable living space.
+So, in total, this home provides over 1,000 square foot of usable living space.

 We hope these homes have provided you with lots of ideas for your own shipping container buildng.

 The key point to remember from all of this information is the importance of good planning.
 This allows you to experiment and make mistakes on paper, which is far cheaper than making mistakes when you’re actually building!

 In the comments area below, let us know which container home was your favorite.